danny-avila/LibreChat/docs/features/third-party.md

 ## [LibreChat Android App](https://github.com/goodair220917/LibreChat-Android-App)

 This app is a webview for LibreChat instance Android independent app, this project is forked from ChatGPT-android-app.
 Default webpage of this app has been set to LibreChat's GitHub Page.
-This app is optimized for LibreChat's function which is not in original project.
+This app is optimized for LibreChat's function which is not an original project.
 For example, Social Login Oauth login support is added to this build.

 <div>
 <img src="https://github.com/fuegovic/LibreChat/assets/32828263/2da13b4c-8d77-42fc-9d36-75e9913d0545" width=300>